aberner6/sceneK/README.md

   - Isolate one observation that you can use as a jumping point for a design intervention.
 - Do: understanding heritage through stories
   - Identify at least one individual you can interview and co-create about heritage + storytelling.
 Schedule 2 sessions with the same individual(s).
+  - REQUIRED: CONSENT FORMS SIGNED BY INTERVIEWEES
   - Part 1: straight interview.
-Prepare your questions and tools / materials.
+Prepare your questions and [tools / materials.](http://www.designkit.org/methods)
     - How do they engage with your questions?
     - Which questions lead to the most engaging interaction between you two?
     - What makes them comfortable, uncomfortable?